 Bloom gives you a vast array of settings to work with when customizing your form design, but OptinMonster makes it particularly easy to customize the forms, thanks to its user-friendly interface.

 Verdict: Comparing the quality and variety of the designs is a tough call.
 Bloom does make your life easier by including multiple prebuilt variations on each of the core form designs, while OptinMonster has a broader selection of distinctly different designs from which to choose.
 Neither plugins are lacking in this area, and your personal preferences will dictate which template designs you prefer.

 Form Triggers and Activation Settings

 Triggers let you control when your forms are displayed, so your readers have enough time to form an opinion of your website and its content first.

 The delay to trigger your form could simply be time-based, or it could be more complicated, such as employing a mechanism that triggers your form when a visitor scrolls to a certain point on the page, or when they’ve reached the end of a post — or even when they’ve been inactive for a set amount of time.

 With Bloom, you get access to some very interesting triggers, such as time delays, after commenting, after a WooCommerce purchase has been made, page scrolling triggers, idle time triggers, and when a user clicks on a button or link.

 The exit intent trigger can detect when a visitor is about to leave your site.
-This is done by tracking the mouse cursor movement to detect when it leaves the browser window, which gives a good indication that the visitor is about to click the back or exit button.
+This is done by tracking the mouse cursor movement to detect when it leaves the browser window, giving a good indication that the visitor is about to click the back or exit button.
 As the cursor leaves the window, the form is displayed.
-The benefit of this is that your popup form is only displayed when a visitor is about to leave your site, thereby removing the risk of annoying readers as they’re looking through your content.
+The benefit of this is that your popup form is only displayed when a visitor is about to leave your site, thereby removing the risk of annoying readers as they’re consuming your content.